Cobra 3-Plate

 Product Features

-Universal Neuromonitoring
+Interoperable Neuromonitoring

 Cobra 3P innovative design is compatible with BOTH single-channel and multi-channel nerve monitoring systems.

-Secure EMG Design
+Secure Reliable Design

 Additional features of the C3P EMG Tube enhance the intraoperative neuromonitoring performance.